 - iPhone model: Newer models are always best for the long term.
-Currently, these are iPhone XS, XR, or XS Max.
-The best model for you may be dependent on screen size, now ranging from 5.8” to 6.5”.
+The best model for you may be dependent on screen size.
 Try them in the store, ask your sales specialist to show you larger text and contrast settings to determine whether they enhance your ability to read.

 - iPhone storage size: The phones come in different storage sizes.
 For new users, the smallest, which is now 64GB, should suffice.
 If you are planning to access a large photo or music library, you may want to consider more space.

 - VoiceOver: For those of us unable to read the screen comfortably in any text or screen size, option 2 is learning to use VoiceOver, iPhone’s full-function screen reader.
 This does add to the learning curve, but totally worth the work!
 More on this from OE: Let iPhone’s VoiceOver Do The Reading